HighStakesSwitzerland/IBC-Client-Monitor/README.md

 ## Description
 A discord bot that monitors the status of IBC clients and the balances of the relayer wallets of a blockchain from the Cosmos ecosystem.

-- Requires the Discord python module, install with `python3 -m pip install discord`.
+- Requires the Discord python module, install with `python3 -m pip install discord.py`.
 Other packages are present by default.
 - Alerts are sent to a configurable Discord channel, mentioning roles/people or not, when the last update of a client happened more than 80% of its trusting period ago (by default, can be modified).
 - E.g. if the trusting period is 51800 seconds and the last update (manual update or simply a processed IBC transaction) occurred over 41440 seconds ago.
 It means that in 10360 seconds the client will expire, therefore one should manually update it.
 - The bot can be queried from within the Discord channel by passing the following commands: